junuIZEE/FOCP-Assignment-1-Drone-Delivery-Simulator/README.md

 *Bilal:* Writing version#1 of the code and making the document.

-*Jyotish:* Adding modules and arrays and finalizing code.
+*Jyotish:* Modularizing the code and adding finishing touches.

 **8. Version Control**